-First, you need to select a free KeenDNS domain name in the settings and configure the service.
+First, select a free KeenDNS domain name in the settings and configure the service.
 Detailed setup is presented in the KeenDNS service article.

-1. To start with, it is necessary to register the devices in the router to be remotely accessible.
+1. To start with, it is necessary to register the devices in the router to be accessible remotely.
 More information can be found in the Connected devices registration article.

-2. On the 'Domain name' page, on the 'KeenDNS' tab, click ' Create' in the section 'Access to web applications running on your network'.
+2. On the 'Domain name' page, on the 'KeenDNS' tab, click 'Add' in the section 'Access to web applications running on your network'.

 3. The 'Access settings' page appears.

 In the 'Host' field, select the device registered in your home network on which the web application is running.
-You can select the router itself to access the built-in services (e.g. Transmission GUI) or any other device registered in your home network.
+You can choose the router to access the built-in services (e.g. Transmission GUI) or any other device registered in your home network.

-In the 'Domain name' field, create a domain name for this application.
+Create a domain name for this application in the 'Domain name' field.
 The name should be in the Latin alphabet.

-In our example, the application uses the router's domain name 'myrouter01.keenetic.link' and the 4th level domain name 'dls'.
-Thus, the Transmission application will be available by the domain name 'dls.myrouter01.keenetic.link'.
+In our example, the application uses the router's domain name 'myrouter01.keenetic.link' and the 4th level domain name 'qnap' to access the web interface of the network storage.
+Thus, the QNAP interface will be available by the domain name 'qnap.myrouter01.keenetic.link'.

 In the 'TCP port' field, specify the port number on which the web application runs on your home network.

-To access the web interface of the built-in Transmission client, the rule will look like this:
+The rule to access the web interface of QNAP network storage will look like this:

-4. Once configured, home network devices will be available via the following 4th level domain names from the Internet:
+4. Once configured, the home network device will be available via the following 4th-level domain name from the Internet:

 That being said, the Keenetic router has a private IP address for the Internet connection.

-You can change the Keenetic web interface control port on the 'Users and access' page in the 'TCP port for managing the Keenetic' section in the 'HTTP port' field.
+You can change the Keenetic web interface control port on the 'Users and access' page in the 'Administrative services' section in the 'HTTP port' field.

-Examples of how to provide access to an IP camera from the Internet can be found in the Internet access to an IP camera connected to Keenetic article.
+Examples of how to provide access to an IP camera from the Internet can be found in the Internet access to an IP camera connected to a Keenetic device article.